Combat Engineers Shoot For Excellence

 |0

-This work, Combat Engineers Shoot For Excellence, by SGT Steve Asfall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Combat Engineers Shoot For Excellence, by SGT Ryan Ahmed, SGT Steve Asfall and SSG Veronica Van Doran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.